root-project/web/manual/histograms/index.md

 - Setting eventual parameter bounds.
 - Setting the minimizer library and the particular algorithm to use.
 - Setting different minimization options (print level, tolerance, max iterations, etc. . . ).
-- Setting the type of parameter errors to compute (parabolic error, minor errors, re-normalize errors using fitted chi2 values)
+- Setting the type of parameter errors to compute (parabolic error, minor errors, re-normalize errors using fitted chi2 values).

 _**Example**_